-ARTICLE 15 - LEAVE BENEFITS AND WORKER'S COMPENSATION BENEFITS
+ARTICLE 15 - LEAVE BENEFITS AND WORKERS COMPENSATION BENEFITS

-Any employee who by reason of sickness or injury receives worker's compensation benefits may do either of the following:
+Any employee who by reason of sickness or injury receives workers compensation benefits may do either of the following:

-- A. Retain the worker's compensation benefits and request to be placed on a medical LEAVE OF ABSENCE without pay, or - B. Retain the worker's compensation benefit and receive from the EMPLOYER any available earned accumulated sick leave, vacation leave, paid time off (PTO), or other accumulated leave benefit.
+- A. Retain the workers' compensation benefits and request to be placed on a medical leave of absence without pay, or - B. Retain the workers' compensation benefit and receive from the County any available earned accumulated sick leave, vacation leave, or paid time off (PTO) or other accumulated leave benefit.

-The total weekly compensation including leave and worker's compensation benefits shall not exceed the regular weekly BASE PAY RATE of an employee.
+The total weekly compensation including leave and workers' compensation benefits shall not exceed the regular weekly base pay rate of an employee.